hove-io/navitia/documentation/navitia.io/source/integration.rst

 Navitia can compute several kind of trips within a journey query.

-The 'RAPTOR <http://research.microsoft.com/apps/pubs/default.aspx?id=156567>'_ algorithm used in Navitia is a multi-objective algorithm.
+The `RAPTOR <http://research.microsoft.com/apps/pubs/default.aspx?id=156567>`_ algorithm used in Navitia is a multi-objective algorithm.
 Thus it might return multiple journeys if it cannot know that one is better than the other.
 For example it cannot decide that a one hour trip with no connection is better than a 45 minutes trip with one connection (it is called the `pareto front <http://en.wikipedia.org/wiki/Pareto_efficiency>`_).

 If the user ask for more journeys than the number of journeys given by RAPTOR (with the parameter ``min_nb_journeys`` or ``count``), Navitia will ask RAPTOR again,